Vlčnov: Culture

-Vlčnov lies in the cultural region of Moravian Slovakia.
-Vlčnov is known for its folklore festival Ride of the Kings, which is on the UNESCO Intangible Cultural Heritage List.
+Vlčnov lies in the ethnographic region of Moravian Slovakia.
+The municipality is known for its folklore festival Ride of the Kings, which is on the UNESCO Intangible Cultural Heritage List.
 Its uninterrupted tradition dates back to 1808.
 It is held every year at the end of May.
 The festival is known outside the Czech Republic for its traditional costumes and folklore music.